A clampdown on the internet

 Are different states trying this?

 The UK government might be closely watching the German government.
-The new regulation will compel social-media sites to delete offensive cloth – hate speech, illegal content material such as terrorist propaganda, and pretend information – within seven days.
+The new regulation will compel social media sites to delete offensive cloth – hate speech, illegal content material such as terrorist propaganda, and pretend information – within seven days.
 They should additionally run 24-hour helplines for worried customers.
-Failure to eliminate posts might result in fines of up to €50m if plans proposed by justice minister Heiko Maas are accredited.
+Failure to eliminate posts might result in fines of up to €50m if plans proposed by Justice Minister Heiko Maas are accredited.
 Will companies co-operate?

 Sandy Ryan